 The target goal of a 5.6% reentry rate was met by over half of the circuits in all three months.
-One foster care case management agency, 6ZJ, had no re-entries from April-June, 2023.
-Overall, the foster care management agencies performance ranged from 5.7 to 5.9% across the months covered, slightly higher than the 5.6% goal.
-Over half of the circuits did meet the 5.6% goal for all of the three months.
-Among the circuits that did not meet the mark, 9 or 10 circuits (depending on the month) were within 4.3% of the goal, while 7 or 8 circuits missed the goal by 4.4% or more each month.
+The agencies ranged from 0.00% to 14.0% across all three months for all agencies.
+Some of the foster care case management agencies are represented under specialized case management which can see a higher frequency of re-entries.
+Among the circuits that did not meet the mark, an average of 12 circuits across the three months were within 4.3% of the goal, while 8 circuits missed the goal by 4.4% or more each month.